 - Your requirements.txt file must be at the root of your repository for App Service to automatically install the necessary packages.

-Database: If your app depends on a database, provision the necessary resources on Azure as well.
-See Tutorial: Deploy a Django web app with PostgreSQL - create a database for an example.
+Database: If your app depends on a database, create the necessary resources on Azure as well.

 App service resources: Create a resource group, App Service Plan, and App Service web app to host your application.
-You can most easily do this by doing an initial deployment of your code through the Azure CLI command
+You can do it easily by running the Azure CLI command

 az webapp up.
-Or, you can create and deploy resources as shown in Tutorial: Deploy a Django web app with PostgreSQL.
+Or, you can create and deploy resources as shown in Tutorial: Deploy a Python (Django or Flask) web app with PostgreSQL.
 Replace the names of the resource group, App Service Plan, and the web app to be more suitable for your application.

 Environment variables: If your application requires any environment variables, create equivalent App Service application settings.
 These App Service settings appear to your code as environment variables, as described on Access environment variables.

-- Database connections, for example, are often managed through such settings, as shown in Tutorial: Deploy a Django web app with PostgreSQL - configure variables to connect the database.
+- Database connections, for example, are often managed through such settings, as shown in Tutorial: Deploy a Django web app with PostgreSQL - verify connection settings.

 - See Production settings for Django apps for specific settings for typical Django apps.